unacau/kapture/docs/MCP_USAGE.md

 ### 1. Start the Kapture MCP Server

 The server is typically started automatically by your MCP client (Claude Desktop, Cline, etc.) when configured properly.

+**Smart Server Detection**: When running `npx kapture-mcp-server`, it automatically detects if a server is already running:
+- **No existing server**: Starts a new server on port 61822
+- **Server already running**: Shows helpful connection information and exits gracefully

 If you need to run it manually: